 Vancouver, BC is a great weekend getaway for anyone on the west coast.
 It’s only a 3 hour flight, English is the main language, going through their customs is shockingly easy and the weather is a perfect break from the heatwave (it’s 99 degrees in October, not the pumpkin spice weather the other Girls on Food are enjoying…).
-Below are a few of my favorite foodie highlights from my 3-day vacation.
+I fell in love with Vancouver and I can’t wait to come back here one day.
+Even after I came home, I even went as far to look into professional realtors such as Eddie Yan, as one day I would love to call this place my home.
+I was only taking a look, but it may come in handy one day.
+Anyway, below are a few of my favourite foodie highlights from my 3-day vacation.
 Part 2 is coming soon!

 My boyfriend and I had the best soup dumplings at Grand Sichuan in East Village, NYC, and we haven’t been able to find good ones since.
 We’ve tried almost all the dim sum places in Northern and Southern California, and we can’t seem to find any nearly as juicy.
 So one of our goals in Vancouver was to find soup dumplings as good as our beloved Grand Sichuan.
 Luckily, we found one just as good, if not better.
 Now we just to plan to fly back up to Vancouver whenever we get a craving…

 This place was my favorite from the entire trip.
 When you first enter, you can see the cooks making the dumplings in house.
 Everything is so freshly made; the soup dumplings gush out of the wrapping with pork juices and flavor.
 The filling/broth ratio was absolute perfection.
 These are the best dumplings I’ve had since I’ve been in NYC.
 They also provided me with instructions on how to properly eat soup dumplings; don’t just shove it in your mouth!